DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 {{% note %}}

-The Decca Tree was originally developed by the Decca record label for orchestral record- ing, and can be heard on countless records and flm soundtracks.
-It consists of three omni- directional microphones, traditionally large diaphragm condensers, which are set up in a triangle as shown in Figure 7.7.
+The Decca Tree was originally developed by the Decca record label for orchestral recording, and can be heard on countless records and flm soundtracks.
+It consists of three omni directional microphones, traditionally large diaphragm condensers, which are set up in a triangle as shown in Figure 7.7.
 The L mic is panned left, the R mic panned right, and the C mic panned to the center.
 The gains of the three mics should be set equally, although adjusting the C mic up or down can narrow or widen the perceived image.

 {{%/ note %}}